lavneethora/ceremoni/README.md

 # Ceremoni

-AI-powered graduation name pronunciation system for Texas Tech University.
+AI-powered graduation name pronunciation system for universities.

-Students submit their name recordings via Microsoft Forms.
-The system processes each recording through an AI pipeline to generate ceremony-ready audio that pronounces every graduate's name correctly.
+Every graduation, name readers stumble through hundreds of names — especially international, non-Western, or unusually spelled ones.
+Ceremoni eliminates that.
+Students record themselves saying their name, the system extracts the exact phonetic pronunciation, and generates ceremony-ready audio that says each name *the way the student said it*.

+Designed to be deployed at any institution — currently in active conversations with **Texas Tech University** to integrate Ceremoni into the official commencement workflow.

 ## How It Works